mdkamran-stack/Devops_interview-question-asked_2025/kubernetes_int_prep.md

 I handle zero-downtime deployments in Kubernetes using rolling updates, blue-green, or canary deployments, ensuring old Pods remain available until new ones are ready and traffic is safely switched.

+## How do you find out what environment variables a running pod has?"

+kubectl exec <pod> -- env — or kubectl describe pod to see the sources (secretRef, configMapRef).

 ## What is RBAC (Role-Based Access Control) in Kubernetes?
 RBAC in Kubernetes controls access to resources by assigning roles to users or service accounts, defining what actions they can perform on which resources.
 ## Can you explain what is virtualization and containerization?
 Why do we need containerization?